mittelman29/exosProject/README.md

         class Meta(AbstractUser.Meta):
             swappable = 'AUTH_USER_MODEL'

-7. The migration has already been run so the fields are in the database, so no migration needs to be run.
+7. The migration has already been run so the fields are in the database.

 8. Start the django development server